 - I am a frequent contributor to The New York Times.
 My writing has also appeared in The New Yorker, Atlantic Monthly, London Review of Books, Times Literary Supplement, Village Voice, The Nation, The Guardian, Outside, Chronicle of Higher Education, The Independent, Critical Inquiry, Social Text, Slate, South Atlantic Quarterly, Transition, Cultural Critique, Journal of Commonwealth and Postcolonial Studies, Ariel, Research in African Literature, Black Renaissance/Renaissance Noire and elsewhere.

-Creative nonfiction; postcolonial literatures; world literature in English; environmentalism and literature; African and Caribbean literatures; Contemporary British literature.
+Environmental humanities; creative nonfiction; postcolonial literatures; world literature in English; African and Caribbean literatures; Contemporary British literature.

 I believe strongly in the value of studying literature from a variety of international, interdisciplinary perspectives in our age of accelerating globalization and advancing climate crisis.
 Key questions that are fore grounded in my research and writing include: environmental time, environmentalism in the global South, the art of the memoir, travel writing, public writing, transAtlanticism, memory, and migration.

 Beyond the English Department, I am affiliated with the Center for Culture, History and Environment; the Nelson Institute for Environmental Studies; Border and Transcultural Studies; and African Studies.
 I am a past recipient of a Fulbright, a MacArthur Foundation Peace and Security Fellowship, and an NEH.
 I was also awarded a Guggenheim Fellowship, which I declined.

 Harvard University Press